3D CT PNS

 Benefits of Taking the Test

-- Mycotic infections of the sinuses.
+- Chronic Rhinosinusitis (CRS): A long-term inflammation of the sinuses.

 Preparing for test